michael105/slterm/README.md

 `Ctrl+F1`

-    Show inline help, and the reference of keybindings `Anymod` can be any combination of modification keys (Ctrl, Alt,..)
+    Show inline help, and the reference of keybindings
-    Added to show the internal help, also when e.g. F1 has been bound to the window manager

 	Cursor and configurable cursorcolor for unfocused windows, cursor gets highlighted on focus in

-#### Slim resource usage:

-  Colors restricted to a 256 color palette per default.
-        (Saving 6 Bytes per Glyph)

-	Keep the history and terminal contents on resize events (Doesn't erase wider lines, when shrinking)
-		No scrollback "behind" the current history anymore (Bugfix)

-	Delayed allocation of the history buffer.

-		Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

 ___